robertjhyde/pollinate_code/README.md

 # flower_code
-bees are the real mvp's
+included pictures are diagrams of the circuits used and the psuedo code (explaination to main.py in english)